Cabo Girão

 Cabo Girão (/pt-PT/) is a lofty sea cliff located along the southern coast of the island of Madeira, in the Portuguese archipelago of Madeira, geographically part of Africa.
 Cabo Girão is a tourist lookout point, with up to 1800 visitors a day.
 The location is also a common starting point for hikers.

 Skywalk

 The Cabo Girão Skywalk is the highest cliff skywalk in Europe, located on top of the cabo Girão Cliff in Madeira Island.
-The skywalk opened in late October 2012 and is similar to the one in America's Grand Canyon - both are made of transparent glass to provide views to visitors.
+The skywalk opened in late October 2012 and is similar to the Grand Canyon Skywalk—both are made of transparent glass to provide views to visitors.